 You must be thinking well this is just powder, it should last forever!
 Unfortunately eyeshadow has a maximum lifespan of 6 months.
 To keep your eyeshadow as clean as possible do your best to use a completely clean brush each time you use your eyeshadow – don’t double dip!

-With eyeshadow be very careful with powders that have little flecks of glitter.
+With eyeshadow be very careful with powders where to buy clonazepam that have little flecks of glitter.
 If a bit of glitter ever gets into the eye make sure that you don’t rub your eyes.
 Glitter in the eye can cause pretty painful scratches on your cornea (the front of your eye), so the best thing to do is flush your eye out with water right away if that happens.

 Here are some general rules for makeup: